EnaSackey01/Edu_Analysis/README.md

 # Education Analysis

-This repository will calculate the percent change of test-score outcomes on 4th or 8th graders utilizing this dataset called `states_all.csv` for the state of Georgia.
+This repository will calculate the percent change of test-score outcomes on 4th or 8th graders utilizing a hidden dataset called `states_all.csv` for the state of Georgia.

 # Percent Change (Education Analysis Part 2)